Prevent Electrical Fires: Recognize and Address Faulty Electrical Panels Before Disaster Strikes

-The electrical panel is the breaker box or distribution point that distributes power to circuit breakers and controls power loads in any house or building.
+The electrical panel, also called the breaker box or distribution point, distributes power to circuit breakers and controls power loads in any house or building.

-This component becomes a safety risk when it malfunctions because the signs of its failure are hardly noticed until they cause massive catastrophes, such as fire outbreaks.
+This component poses a safety risk when it malfunctions because signs of its failure are often not noticed until they lead to catastrophic events, such as fire outbreaks.

 Firstly, there is a burning out.
 Suppose one has overloaded circuits, too many electronic devices are plugged into them, or there are loose or corrupted connections inside the panel.
 In that case, you will produce more juice than those junctions can handle.

-Due to that heat, the insulation on the wires may fail, increasing the chances of these circuits beginning to arc.
+Due to that heat, the insulation on the wires may fail, increasing the likelihood that these circuits will begin to arc.

 This then means a fire.
 Furthermore, lazy breakers might not trip if an overload or short occurs on the circuit.